Garage Door Parts: Identification, Function & Replacement

 • Threshold seals: In addition to or instead of the manufacturer’s seals, some homeowners choose to add weatherstripping, threshold seals, or draft stoppers at the base of their garage door.

-• Insulation kits: Installing an installation kit to the inside of your garage door panels is a simple, budget-friendly way to increase energy efficiency and regulate the temperature in your garage.
+• Insulation: Installing an installation kit to the inside of your garage door panels is a simple, budget-friendly way to increase energy efficiency and regulate the temperature in your garage.
+Find the best garage door insulation kit.

 Safety and Security Parts